 But above all that, Fortey loves his wood and the plants and animals in it.
 The scientist in him enthusiastically appears at frequent intervals, examining the beeches and elms and cherries and hollies, while looking at nearly everything else as well.
 Lichens, mushrooms, beetles, dormice, bats, moths, ghost orchids, and muntjacs: all are investigated.
 “Not so much an inventory,” he says, “as a catalogue leading to compelling and interlocking stories.”

 Speaking of interlocking stories – a few weeks ago, a patron at the library asked me to help him find a book he had waiting on the hold shelves.
-It turned out to be Wohlleben’s Hidden Life of Trees, so we got to talking.
+It turned out to be Wohlleben’s Hidden Life of Treesopens a new window, so we got to talking.
 I told him of my previous life as an arborist and my great appreciation for the book, and he told me that he has been working on a fictional book on trees for many years.
 The longer he works on it, he said, the more scientists discover, and the more non-fiction it seems.

 Wait ‘til he reads these books.